AAlperA/PriceTrack/README.md

 # PriceTrack

-This project is all about scraping markets, saving data to mysql and provide access through a Django Rest Framework (DRF) based REST API.
+This project is all about scraping markets, saving data to MySQL and provide access through a Django Rest Framework (DRF) based REST API.
 The project uses Docker for containerization and RabbitMQ for inter-service messaging.

 ## Features